 The Skills-based Model of Personal Resilience

-We developed our Skills-based Model of Personal Resilience to inform our workplace training.
-Published in the Journal of Occupational and Organizational Psychology the model draws on the academic literature about what it takes to be resilient.
-It provides a way of organising and understanding the skills needed to build resilience and then offers guidance on how training can be facilitated to support participants to make lasting change.
+We developed the Skills-based Model of Personal Resilience to inform our workplace training.
+The model draws on the academic literature about what it takes to be resilient.
+It provides a way of organising and understanding the skills needed to build resilience, and provides guidance on how training can be facilitated to support participants to make lasting change.

-Importantly, our model differs from others in the field through its basis in psychological theory as well as practical application to training.
+Importantly our model differs from others in the field through its basis in psychological theory and practical application to training.
 Here we describe some of the main features of the model.

 What is the Skills-based Model of Personal Resilience?

-Our Skills-based Model of Personal Resilience is more than just a collection of proven skills.
+Furthermore, the Skills-based Model of Personal resilience is more than just a collection of proven skills.
 It offers a complete approach to training based on psychological theory, combining the key resilience skills with a process that supports participants to make lasting behaviour change.

 Changing our behaviour is difficult.
 It requires us to learn and maintain new skills and strategies.
 It takes self-awareness, motivation and perseverance.
-And this can take us out of our comfort zone, so we may need courage in order to do things differently.
+And we may need courage to do things differently, as this can take us out of our comfort zone.

-In our Skills-based Model of Personal Resilience we focus not only on what people need to learn but also how to learn it.
-We highlight the importance of supporting participants in order to promote change.
-And we draw on established psychological models of behaviour change to inform the way training is facilitated.
+The Skills-based Model of Personal Resilience focuses on the process of supporting participants to make change.
+As such, it draws on established psychological models of behaviour change to inform the way training is facilitated.

 Resilience in the workplace

-In conclusion, the Skills-based Model of Personal Resilience focuses on what individuals can do to improve their own resilience and wellbeing.
-However, in the work context we know that individuals can’t do this alone.
+Whilst the Skills-based Model of Personal Resilience focuses on what individuals can do to improve their own resilience and wellbeing, we know that in the work context individuals can’t do this alone.
 They need the support and backing of their employer.
 As such, the context of resilience training must always be taken into account.
 Wellbeing is a collaboration between employer and employee.
 Emotional safety at work, team cohesion and the sense that your employer really does have your back are key to building robust resilience skills in the workplace.